matheusbonjour/energetic_patterns_cyclones_south_atlantic/src_compute_energetics/README.md

 # src_compute_energetics

 ## Overview
-This directory contains scripts for computing the energetics of cyclones in the South Atlantic using the pre-processed track data.
+This directory contains scripts for pre-processing track data and computing the energetics of cyclones in the South Atlantic .
 These scripts analyze the filtered data to determine energetic patterns and characteristics of cyclones.

 ## Scripts